pablorutschmann/DATtoRADMC/README.md

 rupablo@student.ethz.ch

-This is a class that can convert the hydrodynamical simulation output files of the JUPYTER (file format .dat) to input files for RADMC3D.
+This is a class that can convert the hydrodynamical simulation output files of the JUPITER (file format .dat) to input files for RADMC3D.
 It can also extend the coordinates and data files by a user set number of cells.

 Based on a project by Evert Nasedkin @nenasedk , 2018: [JUPITER_VTKFileConversion](https://github.com/nenasedk/JUPITER_VTKFileConversion)